Pontoon Boat Camping: A Complete Guide

 Solar and LED Lights

 Aside from safety lights, you’ll need at least a few light sources on board to read or play games with the family after dark.
-Pick up some rechargeable solar lights and attach them to the pontoon as an easy solution.
+As an easy solution, pick up some rechargeable solar lights and attach them to the pontoon.

-Always pack LED lighting for under the bimini, as well as flashlights if you need to go ashore.
-I like a hands-free light (available on Amazon) since roaming about in unfamiliar terrain at night might result in an unintentional fall, which you will be able to catch.
+Always pack LED lighting for under the bimini and flashlights if you need to go ashore.
+I like a hands-free light (available on Amazon) since roaming about in unfamiliar terrain at night might result in an unintentional fall, which you can catch.

 Safety and Running Lights

-If you’re out on the water after sunset, make sure you’re visible to other boaters (like early-rising fishermen zipping by in their bass boats).
+If you’re out on the water after sunset, ensure you’re visible to other boaters (like early-rising fishermen zipping by in their bass boats).
 From nightfall till morning, always use your white running lights for safety, especially if there is thick fog.

-A battery should suffice, however cables and a backup battery should be brought along just in case.
+A battery should suffice.
+However, cables and a backup battery should be included just in case.

 The Ultimate Pontoon Camping Checklist